Multiple Sclerosis Program

 - Trigeminal neuralgia, a condition that causes sudden, severe facial pain

 Due to the complex and varying nature of MS, experience in treating and researching the disease is a key to determining the best treatments.
 Neurologists at UChicago Medicine have a long history of expert clinical care and research in multiple sclerosis.
-The physicians who treat multiple sclerosis patients are the same ones who research the causes and mechanisms of MS, develop effective treatments for the disease and proactively search for a cure.
+The UChicago Medicine physicians who treat multiple sclerosis patients are the same ones who research the causes and mechanisms of MS, develop effective treatments for the disease, and are actively searching for a cure.

 Neurologists at UChicago Medicine are always studying new ways to diagnose and treat multiple sclerosis, and have consistently been at the forefront of advancements in autoimmune diseases.
 In 1993, our researchers helped develop and test interferon, the first FDA-approved treatment for multiple sclerosis.
 This disease-modifying therapy reduces exacerbations, improves many functions — including memory — and improves life expectancy for MS patients by up to 10 years, allowing patients to live their natural life span.
 In the past three decades, many new medications, often developed and tested by our doctors, have been approved for relapsing and for progressive disease.
 In addition to offering these therapies, our team is directly involved in new clinical trials for the next generation of multiple sclerosis medications and diagnostic tools.

 Our specialists are dedicated to translating biomedical discoveries from laboratory findings to innovative therapies.
 Because the physicians at the UChicago Medicine Multiple Sclerosis Clinic are the same research scientists leading the search for a cure, they bring a unique understanding of complex treatments to patient care.
 In addition to having access to the latest medications, they understand which treatment option is best for each course of MS and, through a personalized approach to care, can identify the best therapy for each patient.